jmtraver/jmtraver.github.io/index.md

 ---
-title: Jen Traver
+title: Home
 layout: home
 ---
 Welcome!
-My name is Jen.
+My name is Jen Traver.
 I am a Quantitative Psychology student at the University of North Carolina - Chapel Hill.